 Common Errors IB Chemistry Students Make When Studying

 Many students struggle with IB Chemistry SL/HL.
 There are so many subjects to learn, and you cannot fall behind.
 You need to be learning during the school year in order to ace the IB Chemistry papers.

 Common errors students make when studying are:

 - Avoiding the topics you didn't fully comprehend in class.
-If you did not learn it in the classroom, you need to seek additional assistance whether through this IB Chemistry study guide, IB Chemistry Books (article coming soon!), or through tutoring.
+If you did not learn it in the classroom, you need to seek additional assistance whether through this IB Chemistry study guide, IB Chemistry books, or through tutoring.

 Otherwise, you will be as nervous as this kid during the test.

 Core - 95 hours for SL and HL